microsoft/teams-ai/js/samples/04.ai/04.c.lightBot/README.md

     git clone https://github.com/Microsoft/botbuilder-m365.git
     ```

-1. In a terminal, navigate to `samples/javascript_nodejs/57.teams-conversation-bot`
+1. In a terminal, `cd` into this directory

 1. Install modules